MailTape/MailTape-v1/_posts/2016-06-12-Maud-Octallinn.md

 fbPic: fbPic221.jpg
 description: 'This morning, I introduce you Maud Octallinn, a french psych-pop singer.'
 ---
 <p id="introduction"> This morning, I introduce you Maud Octallinn, a french psych-pop singer.
 Her first is compilation of failed love songs.
 But it’s easy to fall in love of each song.
-She's got beautiful impish voice and her lyrics as well, full of surrealistic sentences and metaphors. </p>
+Her beautiful impish voice is perfect to sing on her surrealistic lyrics full of metaphors. </p>

 # Nursery rhymes for adults